Automatic continuity of pure mapping class groups: Introduction

 \p{Mapping class groups} Using the same techniques in the proofs of the above theorems, we are also able to comment on the automatic continuity of the full mapping class groups.

 \begin{theorem} Suppose $S$ is an infinite-type surface with finitely many ends and no noncompact boundary components.
 Then $\MCG(S)$ does not have automatic continuity. \end{theorem}

-For example, the mapping class group of the \textit{ladder surface}, the unique surface with no boundary, two ends, no planar ends, and infinite genus, does not have automatic continuity.
+For example, the mapping class group of the \textit{ladder surface}, the unique surface with no boundary and exactly two ends each accumulated by genus, does not have automatic continuity.
 We also extend the reverse direction of Theorem \hyperlink{thma}{A} to the full mapping class group.

 \begin{theorem} Suppose $S$ is an infinite-type surface satisfying the conditions of Theorem \hyperref[thma]{A}.
 Then $\MCG(S)$ has automatic continuity. \end{theorem}